King-Rian/ai-case-study/README.md

 * **How is the company funded?
 How much funding have they received?**
+  * <u>Early Financing</u>: Founded with initial funding exceeding $30 million from Elon Musk, co-founder of PayPal and SpaceX.

 ## Business Activities

 * **What specific problem is the company or project trying to solve?**

 * **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**